Erzie07/Manga/readme.md

 - Comprehensive search with filters for demographics, years, tags, and more
 - Support for MangaDex authentication

+## Bugs
+- Mangareader goes to the wrong page sometimes.
+- Sometimes the user gets disconnected.

 ## Requirements

 - iOS 15.0+